 There’s a recent (7/11/2013) Arizona Court of Appeals District 1 (“Phoenix”) ruling Arizona v.
-Baggett (or at google scholar) that affirms that bicyclists must use a headlight during nighttime, 28-817, not just when riding in the roadway, but also on the sidewalk.
+Baggett (why is findlaw link dead?
+And why can’t I find it there by searching?) (direct link from CoA, but these links often go dead) (or at google scholar) that affirms that bicyclists must use a headlight during nighttime, 28-817, not just when riding in the roadway, but also on the sidewalk.

 By extension, other bicycle-specific rules (generally 28-813 through 28-817; so for example one-seat per person; the one-hand rule; stuff like that) would also apply to cyclists using the sidewalk; while those that specifically mention the roadway, e.g. 815A and B do only apply on the roadway.
 Look up the bicycle statutes at bicycle-laws.

 This ruling adds to a very slender body of case law involving bicycle laws in Arizona; see also Maxwell v.
 Gossett, and Rosenthal v.
-County of Pima for the only other published cases I am aware of in the history of Arizona!
+County of Pima for the only other published (it’s not clear to me that Baggett is “published”?) cases I am aware of in the history of Arizona!

 Is it illegal to cycle on the sidewalk in Phoenix?